cm58/TMM_QML_UI_UX_FRAMEWORK_ALPHA_0_0_1/README.md

 ## Additional includes and licensing

-Current version also includes **QmlBootstrap Framework**, and I would like to honestly thank its authors.
+<sub>Current version also includes **QmlBootstrap Framework**, and I would like to honestly thank its authors.
 Furthermore, it includes **RtMidi Library**.
 This was all made with love, and **licensed** under **AGPL**.
-We just ask you to send us all the modifications you make to the repository, so that we can check them, and eventually include them here .
+We just ask you to send us all the modifications you make to the repository, so that we can check them, and eventually include them here .</sub>

 **Cheers**
 **Tiago Morais Morgado**